 As part of their “Comfort Sense” design, SmileDirectClub trims the tops of their aligners, but they still overlap your gums.
 This might make them slightly more visible, but it also increases their power, since they can leverage the gums to apply up to four times the force of scalloped aligners.

 Although retainers are a required part of the treatment process, SmileDirectClub does not include them in the sticker price.
-So, you can expect to pay an extra £70 at the end of your aligner treatment for retainers, which you need to replace every six months.
-Most other companies include one set of aftercare retainers in the initial price, so there are no surprise costs at the end.
+So, you can expect to pay an extra £80 at the end of your aligner treatment for retainers, which you need to replace every six months.
+Most other companies include one set of aftercare retainers in the initial price.

 SmileDirectClub offers financing, but it requires a soft credit check to qualify.